-While allowing an administrative hearing agency like SOAH to make decisions in CAF hold cases is not specifically addressed in federal requirements for the Medicaid program to be administered by a "single state agency," the federal waiver process provides an opportunity to obtain clear federal approval.
-The Centers for Medicare and Medicaid Services has recognized that states will have varying administrative review processes for payment holds and has expressed reluctance to limit states as to who or what other agencies may assist in validating credible allegations of fraud.
-At least one state has delegated this authority.
-North Carolina has been granted a federal waiver for its administrative hearings office to make final decisions on Medicaid fraud overpayment hearings.
+CAF hold cases would benefit from an arrangement that assuages concerns about potential bias. for payment holds and has expressed reluctance to limit states as to who or what other agencies may assist in validating credible allegations of fraud.16 At least one state has delegated this authority.
+North Carolina has been granted a federal waiver for its administrative hearings office to make final decisions on Medicaid fraud overpayment hearings.17